 The Board of Health endorsed the Library's plan by the end of September.
 At its October meeting, The Board of Trustees approved welcoming the public back into the building.
+The first patron came at 4 pm on October 15.
 The last patron to visit the Library was on November 19.
-Around this time, the COVID-19 infection rate in Lancaster, Massachusetts, and the rest of the country spiked, which led to the decision by the Town to shut down public buildings until further notice.
-Staff continued to report to work to support curbside pickup services and provide and develop various virtual programs
+Around this time, the COVID-19 infection rate in Lancaster, Massachusetts, and the rest of the country spiked, which lead to the decision by the Town to shut down public buildings until further notice.
+Staff continued to report to work to support curbside pickup services and provide and develop various virtual programs.